Before You Were Someone’s Mum

 January has a habit of making us feel like we should be doing more.

-Becoming a mum doesn’t happen all at once, even though we often talk about it like it does.
+If you’re becoming a mum doesn’t happen all at once, even though we often talk about it like it does, its the kind of change that happens fast and at the same time slow!

 The in-between is a real place